 LBSoD, see Linguistic Blue Screen of Death.

 offcois, offcoise, (from the name OffQc) NOUN: a learner of Quebec French who approaches his or her learning with a healthy sense of adventure, curiosity, playfulness and openness to making mistakes.
-ADJECTIVE: having anything to do with this blog, its readers, or its author, and any absurdité that comes from it and them and him; anything to do with a positive attitude in learning French.
-[The first known spelling was offqcois but a wise lectrice offcoise named Diane didn't like la lettre q... et moi non plus.]
+ADJECTIVE: having anything to do with this blog, its readers, or its author, and any absurdité that comes from it and them and him; anything to do with a positive attitude in learning and using French.
+The first known spelling was offqcois but a wise lectrice offcoise named Diane didn’t like la lettre q… et moi non plus.

-le tsitsu, a word used to describe the way the letter t is pronounced ts before the French i and u sounds.
-[Example: tirer is pronounced tsirer, and tube is pronounced tsube.
+le tsitsu, a word used to describe how the letter t is pronounced ts before the French i and u sounds.
+Example: tirer is pronounced tsirer, and tube is pronounced tsube.
 First used ici and là.
-The verb tsitsuer also exists.
-Example: J'aime tsitsuer en regardant les étoiles.]
+The verbal form is tsitsuer in French, or “to tsitsuate” in English.
+Example: J’aime tsitsuer en regardant les étoiles.
 See also dzidzu.

 Ceci est le blogue le plus awesome au monde!
 Si j’avais le moindre idee qu’il existait, je l’aurais rechercher toute ma vie.
 Mais, par hasard, je l’ai trouve.